-Chapter 3 Section B of your Member Handbook explains the rules for getting your services covered.
+Chapter 3 of this Member Handbook explains the rules for getting your services covered.

-Chapter 5 Section A of your Member Handbook explains the rules for getting your Medicare Part D prescription drugs covered.
+Chapter 5 of this Member Handbook explains the rules for getting your Medicare Part D prescription drugs covered.

 - If we decide not to pay for our share of cost of the service or drug, we will send you a letter with the reasons.
-The letter also explains your rights to make an appeal. - To learn more about coverage decisions, refer to Chapter 9 Section E1 of your Member Handbook.
+The letter also explains your rights to make an appeal. - To learn more about coverage decisions, refer to Chapter 9 of this Member Handbook.